scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above 6th.

 ___
+#### Psychic Scream
+*6th Level*
+- **Casting Time:** 8 AP
+- **Range:** Self
+- **Duration:** instant
+- **Damage Type:** Psychic

+You send out a wave of mental force to all creatures within 5 tiles of you.
+Each creature in range makes a Willpower save against your spellcasting roll.
+On fail they take 3 wound dice in damage and are Dazed and gain Slow 1 for 1 minute.
+If a creature fails by 4 or more they are incapacitated until the end of their next turn.

+Add a wound die for every level cast above 6th.

+___
 #### Ritual of Mordiggian
 *6th Level*
 - **Casting Time:** 10 minutes